Placement name The placement name.

 Day Parting: (Optional) Specific days of the week and time of day in which ads may run.
 To specify dayparting intervals:

-Topic Targeting: (Optional; available to advertisers configured with Comscore and Grapeshot segments) Specific site topics (keywords) from Comscore and Grapeshot to include and exclude as targets.
+Topic Targeting: (Optional; available to advertisers configured with Comscore and Grapeshot segments) Specific segment names or IDs from Comscore and Grapeshot to include as targets.
 Additional fees may apply for this feature.
 To activate this feature and set up topic segments, contact your Adobe account manager.

 To specify topic targeting: